-- 1. Formation, structure, and ongoing operations of HIE Data Governance Council. - 2.
-Formation and completion of 42 CFR Part 2 domain data governance. - 3.
-Formation and ongoing design of Social Determinants of Health data governance. - 4.
-Bi-State provided health data literacy education to their community health centers and VITL continued its commitment to provide patient education. - 5.
-HIE Data Governance Council plans to host open meetings starting in January 2024.
+- 1. Ongoing operations of the HIE Data Governance Council through public meetings. - 2.
+Ongoing operations of 42 CFR Part 2 domain data governance subcommittee. - 3.
+Completing work with a consultant to establish a framework for Social Drivers of Health (SDOH) data governance. - 4.
+Bi-State provided health data literacy education to their community health centers and VITL continued its commitment to providing patient education.

-2024: Planned activities
+2025: Planned activities

-- 1. Complete the design of Social Determinants of Health (SDoH) Data Governance. - 2.
-Ongoing operations to continue to provide health data literacy education to patients and expand health data discussions to the provider community. - 3.
-Ongoing operations of the HIE Data Governance Council.
+- 1. Begin operations of Social Drivers of Health (SDoH) Data Governance subcommittee. - 2.
+Ongoing operations of 42 CFR Part 2 domain data governance subcommittee. - 3.
+Ongoing operations to continue to provide health data literacy education to patients and expand health data discussions to the provider community. - 4.
+Ongoing operations of the HIE Data Governance Council through its public meetings as well as it various federated and domain teams. - 5.
+Complete an accessibility review with AHS accessibility specialists to ensure equitable engagement opportunities.

-Policy/Process: There are six statutes that relate to the HIE.
-The HIE plan is aligned to support these laws as well as Federal laws, rules, and regulations.
+Policy/Process: The HIE plan is aligned to support various State laws as well as Federal laws, rules, and regulations.
 With Vermont's current HIE structure and future enhancements, it is well positioned to assist in addressing the health equity needs across the state and within communities.
 From a public health and policy position, the HIE can provide data to address the unique needs of the underserved and disadvantaged individuals who disproportionately carry the burden of severe chronic diseases, mental health needs, and socioeconomic barriers that challenge health outcomes, by changing how we develop and use digital technology and data.
 Health Information Exchanges play a key role in achieving these goals.

 From a strategic perspective, there are key items the HIE program will focus on over the course of the next few years.
-These include continuing to diversify the data sets in the HIE - clinical, claims, social determinants of health, public health, and person generated data.
-This supports the sustainability of the HIE and the HIE as a health data utility.
+These include continuing to diversify the data sets in the HIE - clinical, social drivers of health, public health, person generated data, etc. This supports the sustainability of the HIE and the HIE as a health data utility.